On the stability of the secular evolution of the planar Sun-Jupiter-Saturn-Uranus system: Introduction

 By the way, we note that the resonances involving the linear combination $3n_1-5n_2-7n_3$ are clearly related to the approximate ratio $5:2$ and $7:1$ between the orbital motion of Jupiter and Saturn and of Jupiter and Uranus, respectively.
 Similarly, the ratio $2:1$ between Uranus and Neptune appears also to be relevant (historically, this helped Le~Verrier to predict the existence and the location of Neptune).
-The low order of the latter resonance may explain why the influence of Neptune induces some chaotic behaviour, as pointed out in~(d) and~(e) above.
+The low order of the latter quasi-resonance may explain why the influence of Neptune induces some chaotic behavior, as pointed out in~(d) and~(e) above.
+An overlapping of resonances involving the linear combination $n_1-3n_2+3n_3-3n_4$ among the mean motion frequencies of all the Jovian planets has been actually detected in a small region including their orbits; this has been made possible by a combined use of some refined numerical investigation methods (see~\cite{Guzzo-2005} and~\cite{Guzzo-2006}).
+Moreover, the coexistence of quasi-periodic and chaotic motions in a neighborhood of the real initial conditions (already pointed out in the remark~(c) above) has been recently shown to be extremely complicated (see~\cite{Hayes-2007} and~\cite{Hayes-2008}).